chrisco23/21deltaengineers.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 ### ✨ Full All in One SEO Feature List ###

 * **WordPress SEO Setup Wizard** - Properly setup WordPress SEO in less than 10 minutes.
-* **On-page SEO Optimization** - optimize SEO code markup (without hiring a developer).
+* **On-page SEO Optimization** - Optimize SEO code markup (without hiring a developer).
-* **TruSEO score** - detailed content & readability analysis to help you optimize your pages for higher SEO rankings.
+* **TruSEO score** - Detailed content & readability analysis to help you optimize your pages for higher SEO rankings.
 * **Smart Meta Title & Description** - Automatic SEO generation, dynamic SEO smart tags, and more.
-* **Unlimited SEO Keywords** - our SEO content analyzer helps you optimize your pages for unlimited SEO keywords.
+* **Unlimited SEO Keywords** - Our SEO content analyzer helps you optimize your pages for unlimited SEO keywords.
 * **XML Sitemap** - Advanced XML sitemaps to boost your SEO rankings (with easy setup inside Google Search Console).
 * **Video SEO Sitemap** - Improve your SEO rankings with video sitemap.
 * **News SEO Sitemap** - Increase your SEO traffic with Google News sitemap.